mastaehe/bonsaiai.github.io/source/includes/_simulator-reference.html.md

 ## Currently Integrated Simulators

-The Bonsai Platform currently supports an API and two client libraries written in our Python or C++ libraries, or through connectors in these languages.
+The Bonsai Platform currently supports an API and two client libraries written in Python or C++.
+The platform also includes connectors built ontop of these libraries.
 Currently available connectors:

 * OpenAI Gym Environments (bonsai-gym)
 * Simulink Universal Coordinator